Department of Geography

 The module explores the meaning of race in various social and political contexts.
 It examines how ideas about race help to shape and determine social and political relations and includes considering the part played by ideas about race in forming notions of self and other at the micro and macro levels.
 It also explores the role of race as a major source of social divisions and aims to show the significance of racism to the reproduction of structural inequalities.
 Themes explored include theories of racism, multiculturalism, Muslims, racialised identities, immigration, education and criminal justice.20 credits

-- Dissertation for Geography & Environmental Science
+- Dissertation for Geography and Environmental Science

 This module requires the student to prepare, organise, research and report a piece of original work on a geographical topic under guidance by a staff mentor.
 The student will decide on the topic and will either be expected to collect original material in order to investigate it, or to perform secondary analysis on information drawn from existing sources.
 The finished product is presented in the style, and at the length, associated with academic journal articles.40 credits